Supracondylar humerus fracture: Diagnosis

-A supracondylar humerus facture is diagnosed by x-ray and the injured limb will be examined to assess the surrounding soft tissue, neurovascular status, and to identify any other injuries to the affected area.
+A supracondylar humerus fracture is diagnosed by X-ray and the injured limb will be examined to assess the surrounding soft tissue, neurovascular status, and to identify any other injuries to the affected area.
 Pain, swelling, and deformity near the elbow or arm area is common and a bleed near the fracture may result in an effusion in the elbow joint.
 With severe displacement, there may be an anterior dimple from the proximal bone end trapped within the biceps muscle.
 The skin is usually intact.
 If there is a laceration that communicates with the fracture site, it is an open fracture, which increases infection risk.
 For fractures with significant displacement, the bone end can be trapped within the biceps muscle with resulting tension producing an indentation to the skin, which is called a "pucker sign".